 To further complicate matters, the immune system remains vigilant if we attempt to introduce healthy tissue from another person that is intended to help patients fight their cancer.
-Treatments such as bone marrow transplants have to pay strict attention to tissue compatibility.
-Otherwise the body will mount an immune response—in effect, rejecting the cure while protecting the disease.
+Treatments such as bone marrow transplants must pay strict attention to tissue compatibility.
+Otherwise, the body will mount an immune response—in effect, rejecting the cure while protecting the disease.

 Re-Educating the Immune System with Immunotherapy

 Because the challenges of cancer are so diverse, researchers have attacked the problem on several fronts.
 As a result, immunotherapy is a collection of techniques that use different components of the patient’s immune system to fight cancer.
 Some are designed to get the body to recognize cancer tissue as foreign.
 Others try to increase the strength of the natural immune response.
 And still others work to interfere with the molecular pathways that cancer cells have taken over to sustain themselves.

 Most of the immunotherapy techniques that patients are likely to encounter as approved therapies or in clinical trials involve the body’s “adaptive” immune responses mediated by white blood cells called lymphocytes.
 To begin with, we’ll focus on lymphocytes, including their genesis in the bone marrow; their development into B-cells, which produce antibodies; the subtypes and functions of T-cells; and the function of immune-system proteins called cytokines.